- Facilities & Maintenance

-To arrange a tour of our Historic Courthouse for your group or organization, contact our office at 318-226-6801 or complete the online form.
+To arrange a tour of our Historic Courthouse for your group or organization, contact our office at 318-226-6801.

 The Caddo Parish Courthouse dates back to 1926 and is set on approximately 2.5 acres.
 Two previous Courthouses have stood on this on this location; one of which was used as the State Capital of Louisiana during the time of the Civil War.
 The present Courthouse, built in 1926, was free of debt by April 21, 1928.
 Renovations were completed during the 1970s.
 The Courthouse is listed in the National Register of Historic Places.

 The landscape consists of large live oak trees which were donated by Judge Thomas Fletcher Bell in the late 1800s.
 A plaque memorializing Judge Bell’s donation of the trees sits in the Courthouse Square on the Milam Street side.
 Special care is taken to ensure the preservation of these historic trees.
 Other landscaping includes indigenous shrubs of all manner and seasonal plants.
 Benches are available in the Courthouse Square for the enjoyment of employees as well as the public.

 On the Texas Street side of the Courthouse Square is the Forty-Six Confederate Veterans Reunion Monument.
 This monument commemorates the soldiers who lost their lives during the Civil War.